Propo41/react_template/README.md

 ## Code Conventions

 - Always make sure to keep your code in a consistent style.
 Use `Cntrl + Alt + F` (in windows) to format your code.
+- Always use PropTypes in your components.
+[Reference](https://reactjs.org/docs/typechecking-with-proptypes.html)

 ## Env files